0NETRUNNER/RockPaperScissorsLizardSpockPP2/README.md

 ## Imagery
 I have used two images in this game one at the start before playing and the second is after the game ends.
 I also used the second image for the favicon.
  * I got te first image from [The Big Bang Theory Fandom](https://bigbangtheory.fandom.com/wiki/Rock,_Paper,_Scissors,_Lizard,_Spock)

   * ![Introduction Image](./assets/images/rules.webp)

 * I got the second image from [Chasing The Frog](http://www.chasingthefrog.com/item/rock-paper-scissors-lizard-spock-t-shirt/).

   * ![Game Characters](./assets/images/r-p-s-l-s.jpg)

 ## Wireframes

+## How to play

+Both players display a symbol at the same time.
+A rock beats scissors and crushes lizard, scissors beats lizard by decapitating it, and beats paper by cutting it, paper beats rock by covering it and discredits spock, lizard eats paper and poisons Spock, Spock smashes scissors and vaporizes rock.

 # Features